Toruńska Street, Bydgoszcz: Main areas and edifices

 The facility was built by Bydgoszcz "Fowler Brotherhood" (Bydgoskie Bractwo Kurkowe), an organization with 15th-century traditions.

 The "Fowler Brotherhood" was a fraternity initially training citizens to protect the city walls.
 Since in those days the most important skill was considered to be archery, men were practising trying to aim at a fowl, hence the fowler naming.
 In Bydgoszcz, the association had from the 17th century its own shooting range located in Przedmieście Toruńskie and kept on purchasing plots in the vicinity.
 In 1866, the Brotherhood decided to build a new building on this plot where it had one of its earliest shooting ranges established.
 It comprised a social house, a new shooting range and a banquet hall with extensive facilities.
 There was a spacious garden adjacent to the building, with a summer theater.
 The ensemble was planned as multi-functional, housing the meetings of various associations, assemblies, elections to the national parliament, as well as theater performances and concerts.

 The cornerstone was laid on May 23, 1866, during a ceremony attended by the Fowler Brotherhood, Johann Naumann (the president of the region), the construction counselor as well as members of the magistrate and city councilors.
 Construction completion was delayed for several months due to the outbreak of the Austro-Prussian War.
 On June 6, 1867, the facility was officially open.

 The building was part of a large entertainment complex, situated in a 10-morgen garden at the foot of the hill.
-Behind the building was a garden with six stagged terraces, shaded by trees.
+Behind the building was a garden with six staged terraces, shaded by trees.
 The open veranda could accommodate a 50-musicians orchestra.
 Naturally, the garden housed a summer shooting range equipped with modern devices.
 With time, the facility was gradually enriched with new pavilions and separate entertainment areas: